cgt/go-mwclient/CONTRIBUTING.md

 you agree to release your contribution and all future contributions to the project under the CC0.
 Otherwise the pull request will be rejected.

-Before submitting a pull request, please do the following:
-* Check that the code works and that all tests pass
+Before submitting a pull request, please check that the code works and that all tests pass.
+If necessary, update existing tests.
-* Check that the code is idiomatic
-* If reasonable, write new tests
-* If necessary, update existing tests
-* Run the code through tools like `go vet` and `golint` and check for actual problems.
-If they complain about something that doesn't matter, feel free to ignore them.